5 Benefits of Having a Humidifier for Winter

 As previously mentioned, dry conditions can lead to some sickness or allergies.
 In cold months when the weather is dry, airborne viruses can spread faster.
 Even if conditions outside are humid, running the heater indoors can lead to similar dry conditions.
 Humidifiers put moisture back into the air, thus eliminating the prevalence of some of these viruses and allergens.

 Take Care of Your Furniture

 From the furniture to the doors in your home, anything made of wood may not fair well in dry conditions.
 This is why wood furniture, wooden antiques, and musical instruments are often conditioned with light oil to keep them from expanding and cracking.
 Doors can get stuck in their frames in drier conditions.
 Some wood furniture can crack and split.
 Humidifiers help keep conditions nominal for valuable furniture.

 Cold, dry air will make you want to crank up the heat, but what you may not realize is that dry air feels colder than air moistened by a humidifier.
 Running a humidifier in your home during the colder months may help you reduce your heating bills, as you will feel warmer in a humidified environment and won't need to turn up the heat as high.

 Keep Your Skin Moist

 Just like your furniture, your skin can dry out and crack during drier, colder conditions.
-The use of a humidifier will help keep your skin moist.
+The use of a humidifier for winter will help keep your skin moist.
 In dry conditions, you will lose more moisture to the air.
 This can lead to chapped lips, dry skin, and irritated eyes.
 Moisture in the air can help prevent this from happening.